dentra/esphome-components/README.md

 Control Tion Breezers Lite and 4S via BLE protocol.

 ### Your thanks
-If this project was useful to you, you can [buy me](https://paypal.me/dentra0) a Cup of coffee :)
+If this project was useful to you, you can buy me a Cup of coffee via [C2C](https://www.tinkoff.ru/cf/3dZPaLYDBAI) or [PayPal](https://paypal.me/dentra0):)